microsoft/prose/documentation/prose/tutorial.md

 Console.WriteLine(p.GetFeatureValue(scoreFeature));
 ```

-> **Note:** Since we defined `Score` as a complete feature, we had to override its `GetFeatureValueForVariable` method to provide an implementation of this feature computation on variable ASTs such as `inp`.
+> **Note:** Since we defined `Score` as a complete feature, we had to override its `GetFeatureValueForVariable` method to provide an implementation of this feature computation on variable ASTs such as `x`.

 ### Feature calculators

 A feature calculator is defined for a grammar rule.
 There are four ways to define a calculator: based on *recursive feature values*, based on *program syntax* (given a `ProgramNode` or its children), or based on *literal values*.

 #### Calculation from recursive values
 The most common feature definitions are inductive, recursively defined over the grammar.
-For instance, a score for `RegexPosition(inp, rr, k)` would be defined as a formula over a score for `rr` and a score for `k`.
+For instance, a score for `RegexPosition(x, rr, k)` would be defined as a formula over a score for `rr` and a score for `k`.
 Such feature calculators take as input recursively computed values of the same feature on parameters of a current program AST:

 ``` csharp
 [FeatureCalculator("RegexPosition", Method = CalculationMethod.FromRecursiveFeatureValues)]